edemko/zedo/README.md

 Then, any final command-line argument parsing is completed.
 If the invocation is root, then all the derived environment variables are defined (by calling `ZEDO__setSandboxFromBase`), and if there may be child invocations all invariant environment variables are exported (by calling `ZEDO__exportConfigAndSandbox`) (aside from parentage, which was already exported).
 It is at this point that the core functions from `zedo_func.sh` are called to perform actual work.
-As the core functions execute, there may have been errors building targets; these errors are accumulated at this point and reported up the invocation tree before exit.
+As the core functions execute, there may have been errors building targets; these errors are accumulated, logged, and the errorfulness is reported up the invocation tree before exit.

+As mentioned earlier, most exported variables are invariant over the invocation tree, but there are two exceptions: `ZEDO__PARENT` and `ZEDO__TARGET`.
+`ZEDO__PARENT` is computed at each invocation's start-up.
+In contrast, `ZEDO__TARGET` can vary even within a single invocation; however, it remains invariant during each execution of a core function from `zedo_funcs.sh`.
+Each command's dispatch code at the end of `zedo.sh` manages `ZEDO__TARGET` as necessary; i.e. the core functions do not set it up themselves.
+Correspondingly, uses of `ZEDO__TARGET` (other than determining parentage) should only occur within core functions.
+Importantly, many calls to record information in the database make use of (directly or indirectly) `ZEDO__TARGET`, and so should only be called from the core functions.

 I was thinking to protect a sandbox from having two zedo processes operate simultaneously, but I'm not sure that it's a useful feature.